gkkpch/build-x86-platform/README.md

 ## **Prerequisites**

-This build process has been tested on Debia Buster (Debian 10)and Ubuntu 22.04
+This build process has been tested on Debia Buster (Debian 10), Ubuntu 22.04 and Ubuntu 23.10
+Some prerequisite packages may already have been installed during the OS install.
+Make sure you have the following.
-You will need the following minimal packages:
+You will need the following minimal packages (including the ones you would need for Volumio building):

 ```
+build-essential ca-certificates curl debootstrap dosfstools git jq kpartx libssl-dev lz4 lzop md5deep multistrap
+parted patch pv qemu-user-static qemu-utils squashfs-tools u-boot-tools wget xz-utils zip
-build-essential bc kmod flex cpio libncurses5-dev libelf-dev libssl-dev bison rsync libncurses-dev debhelper
+kmod flex cpio libncurses5-dev libelf-dev libssl-dev bison rsync libncurses-dev debhelper
 ```

 ## History